RADettmer/plotly-homework/README.md

 OTU is short for operational taxonomic units, a  small handful of microbial species that lives in navels.

+Data source was . . . . (fill in here)

 Files included are as follows.